 Unlike injuries to other parts of the body, there is frequently no outward sign of brain injury.
 Because of this, it is harder for those suffering from such injuries to know what brain injury symptoms to look for, or when to seek treatment for a traumatic brain injury.

-This article will outline the common causes of injury, review the symptoms of a TBI to be aware of, and talk about some of the risks that victims face.
+This article will outline the common causes of brain injury, review the symptoms of a TBI to be aware of, and talk about some of the risks that victims face.

 Common Causes of Traumatic Brain Injuries